 Guide to the Best Ski Trips Near Las Vegas

 Las Vegas may seem like an unlikely location for a ski trip, but Sin City is centrally located to numerous ski resorts in Nevada, California, and Utah.
 Adding a day or two of skiing to your Las Vegas casino trip can be easily doable with a private ride from National Charter Bus.
 Travel from Las Vegas in a comfortable charter bus rental and hit the slopes for your family trip, company retreat, or even a unique bachelor and bachelorette bash.
-Renting a charter bus from Vegas only takes a few minutes when you call the National team at 702-780-0497.
+Renting a charter bus from Vegas and receiving a personalized quote only takes a few minutes when you call the National team at 702-780-0497.

 Keep on reading to learn more about ski resorts near Vegas and the best way for your group to get there!

 How to Travel to Ski Resorts from Las Vegas

 Most of the ski resorts closest to Las Vegas’s city center are still at least an hour’s drive away.
 So unlike big resorts in major ski hubs like Denver and Salt Lake City, prescheduled shuttles aren’t usually an option from Las Vegas.
 Renting a car can be an efficient and easy way to get to nearby resorts, but large groups may have a difficult time organizing multiple rentals.
 That’s where a charter bus rental comes in handy!
 The National Charter Bus network includes minibuses and full-size charter bus rentals for ski groups of all sizes.

 On top of having plenty of cabin room for your entire group, each charter bus rental will have enough space for your luggage or ski gear.
 If you’re traveling across Nevada state lines to other ski resorts, you’ll have a comfy ride for the long haul.
 Relax in plush reclining seats, stream music and movies with onboard WiFi, and avoid bathroom disasters with onboard restrooms.